Ola-Daniel/Ola-Daniel/README.md

 - 👋 Hi, I’m @Daniel Ola-Olorun
-- 👀 I’m interested in Privacy,Cyber-Security and Ethical Hacking
+- 👀 I’m interested in DevOps and Cyber-Security
-- 🌱 I’m currently learning Python and Penetration Testing
+- 🌱 I’m currently learning Python and Aws
-- 💞️ I’m looking to collaborate on Security Focused Projects
+- 💞️ I’m looking to collaborate on Cloud and Security Focused Projects
 - 📫 How to reach me: danielolaolorun@gmail.com

 <!---